Our Residential Communities

 (Calhoun, Kelly, Millennium, Myers, Race Street, Towers & Van Rensselaer)

 First year residence halls are buildings where new students find their place at Drexel University.
 The Residential Assistants (RAs), along with Residential Desk Coordinators (RDCs), and Desk Assistants (DAs) work to create a comprehensive and diverse first year experience.
 This happens through weekly events coordinated by RAs, casual interactions, and hall wide events designed to bring residents together (Thanksgiving dinners, open mic events, athletic competitions, etc.).
 RAs in first-year residence halls work to connect residents to each other and to the Drexel community in order to help residents successfully transition into college.

 College Learning Communities

-Within the First Year Experience, residents have the option of living in one of the College Learning Communities (CLC) where first year students with similar interests live together and have the opportunity to connect and extend their learning beyond the realms of the classroom.
+Residents have the option of living in one of the College Learning Communities (CLC) where students with similar interests live together and have the opportunity to connect and extend their learning beyond the realms of the classroom.
 CLC RAs strive to integrate academic and social learning to enhance the intellectual and personal growth of their residents.
 RLO partners with the following colleges for the CLCs on campus: the Antoinette Westphal College of Media Arts and Design (CoMAD), the College of Engineering, the College of Nursing and Health Professions, the iSchool, the LeBow College of Business, and the Pennoni Honors College.
-In addition, RLO collaborates with the Liberty Scholars to offer a similar living and learning environment for students participating in this exciting new scholarship program.
+In addition, RLO collaborates with the Liberty Scholars and the Gateway Program to offer a similar living and learning environment.

 Upper Class Experience